HazyResearch/butterfly/README.md

 For training, we've had better results with the Adam optimizer than SGD.

-* The directory `learning_transforms` contains code to learning the transforms as presented in the paper.
+* The directory `learning_transforms` contains code to learn the transforms as presented in the paper.
 This directory is presently being developed and refactored.